seanpm2001/http-extensions/draft-ietf-httpbis-sfbis.md

 For serialization to HTTP fields, the algorithms define the recommended way to produce them.
 Implementations MAY vary from the specified behavior so long as the output is still correctly handled by the parsing algorithm described in {{text-parse}}.

+When referring to non-ASCII code points, the Unicode standard notation, using "U+" followed by the hexadecimal value, zero-padded to four places, is used
+(see also {{Section 1.1 of UNICHARS}}).

 # Defining New Structured Fields {#specify}